eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     }
 };
 ```
+!!! attention
-**Important** The user trigger is event based and always reset after the WaitSet
+The user trigger is event based and always reset after the WaitSet
 has acquired all triggered objects.

 We begin as always, by creating a _WaitSet_ with the default capacity and by